pic

 What is TMS?

-Transcranial magnetic stimulation (TMS) is an innovative treatment for depression and obsessive-compulsive disorder (OCD).
+Transcranial magnetic stimulation (TMS) is a state-of-the-art treatment approved by the FDA for depression and obsessive-compulsive disorder (OCD).
 This treatment uniquely uses pulses of magnetic energy to alter specific processes inside your brain, such as mood regulation.

 TMS is different from the more conventional treatments for these mental health disorders, such as psychotherapy and medications.
 However, it can get you to a point where engaging in psychotherapy is more comfortable, and you can more easily achieve your goals.